 Heinz College does not place students into an occupation or position.
-However, Heinz College does offer a dedicated Career Services office to assist students with internships, resumes, job interviewing techniques and the full-time job search.
+However, Heinz College does offer a dedicated Career Services office to assist students with internships, resumes, job interviewing techniques, ability to access entertainment careers search websites, and the full-time job search.
 Students apply and interview for the jobs based on their interest and abilities.
-In addition, The Program Director and Head of Industry Relations (both based in Los Angeles) and the Assistant Director of Career Services (based in Pittsburgh, PA) work collectively to coach and advise throughout the second year of the program.
+In addition, the Program Director and the Assistant Director of Career Services work collectively to coach and advise throughout the second year of the program.